-This course covers legal concepts and principles relevant to the practice of real estate law in Ontario.
-It introduces the Ontario land registration systems and specific interests in land.
+Students cover legal concepts and principles relevant to the practice of real estate law in Ontario.
+Students are introduced to the Ontario land registration systems and specific interests in land.
 Topics include estates and interests in land, government controls on land disposition and use, relevant statutes, title searching in the Land Titles and Registry systems, mortgages and liens, residential tenancies, and condominiums.
 Students will be introduced to Teraview software.
-Students will become familiar with the terminology and documentation used in real estate practice.
+Students become familiar with the terminology and documentation used in real estate practice.